GAUP/GAUPsurvey/docs/icdemocracia17.md

 **_2nd Day:_**

 The define a work methology to organize the task and make it possible improve the software on the ICD17 space.
+After everybodys knows what we could do, we define which features could be done during the hackathon.
+We started tasking according which one experience, and divided into a kanban post-its into To Do, Doing and Done task.
+For all starting working, we created a shared development environment and installed for developer

 **_3rd Day:_**

+We starting codes

 **_4th Day:_**